hiemas-lerastad/OS-MoreCookingRecipes/README.md

 A small mod that allows for more craftables

-Milk - Created from 4 rats and en empty milk carton at a basic cooking station Cheese - Created with milk and vinegar on a stove Vinegar - Created by fermenting brewed alcohol such as wine Hamburger Bun - Wheat Dough in Oven
+Milk - Created from 4 rats and an empty milk carton at a basic cooking station

+Cheese - Created with milk and vinegar on a stove

+Vinegar - Created by fermenting brewed alcohol such as wine

+Hamburger Bun - Wheat Dough in Oven

 Hot Dog Bun - Wheat Dough in Oven

 ## Installing